KERAS and MNIST#

 Experimenting#

-There are a number of things we can play with to see how the network performace changes:
+There are a number of things we can play with to see how the network performance changes:

 Callbacks#